 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

-The ear, nose and throat (ENT) and facial plastic surgery team at Children’s Minnesota is internationally recognized for their leadership in developing and providing pediatric treatments.
+The ear, nose and throat (ENT) and facial plastic surgery team at Children’s Minnesota is nationally recognized for their leadership in developing and providing pediatric treatments.
 And Children’s Minnesota is the only hospital in the state of Minnesota offering 24/7 access to pediatric ENT specialists.
-That’s reassuring for families who need an ENT doc for their child after regular office hours.
+That’s reassuring for families who need an ENT doctor for their child after regular office hours.
+We invite you to meet our team of providers.

 The ear, nose and throat (ENT) and facial plastic surgery program at Children's Minnesota offers a full range of services focused on the medical and surgical treatment of conditions that affect the head and neck.

 Children's Minnesota's Ear, Nose and Throat (ENT) and facial plastic surgery program diagnoses and treats routine and complex conditions in babies, children and teens.
 In fact, Children's has the only pediatric ENT program in the state dedicated exclusively to kids with disorders of the head and neck.